 Every home equity loan lender is different.
 But we can say these are typical requirements for home equity loans:

-- At least 15% or 20% equity in the home; the more equity you have, the lower the interest rate because it’s not as risky for home equity loan lenders.
+- At least 15% or 20% equity in the home; the more equity you have, the lower the interest rate because it’s not as risky for a home equity loan lender.

 - A credit score of at least 600.
 You should have a score around 700 for the best rates, but you can still borrow sometimes with a lower credit score in the 600s.
 Low-credit home equity loans will have a higher interest rate.